Life World

 Four Years as Gay Digital Nomads: What We've Actually Learned

-Here’s what we actually know now that we didn’t know then.
+Here’s what we actually know now.

 The Financial Reality

-The honest answer is that digital nomad life is significantly cheaper than life in California — even accounting for travel costs — but only if you’re thoughtful about where you go and how you structure your time.
+Digital nomad life is significantly cheaper than life in California — even accounting for travel costs — but only if you’re thoughtful about where you go and how you structure your time.

-We spend four to six months per year in Tirana, Albania.
-Our monthly costs there — a comfortable apartment in Blloku, eating out regularly, occasional travel, all living expenses — run about €1,800-2,200 for two people.
-In San Francisco, our rent alone was more than that.
+We spend four to six months per year in Albania.
+Our monthly costs there for two people: rent runs about €600-900 for a comfortable apartment, eating out, coffee, and groceries add another €800-900, and utilities including 1Gbps internet come to about €150.
+Total: roughly €1,550-1,950 per month for two people.
+In California, our mortgage payment alone was more than that.

 The tools that make this work financially: we use Chase Sapphire Reserve and Chase Ink Business Preferred for almost every purchase — the points accumulate into free flights, which meaningfully reduce what looks like high travel spending.
 Monarch Money lets us see exactly what we’re spending across all accounts and multiple currencies.
 Both are indispensable.